clydeio/clydeio/BUTLER.md

 [FilterConsumer]->1[Consumer]
 ```

+## Configuations

 Butler can manage many configurations, although only one can be the `active` configuration.
 Think, if you have ClydeIO working with a given configuration: what happens when you modify it attaching or detaching filters that are not fully configured?
 Your system will be in an inconsistent state.

 Multiple configurations allows us to have a stable configuration, marked as the `active` one, while we can work on a second configuration adding or removing providers, changing properties, configuring filters and consumers, without affecting the production one.

-In addition allowing multiple configurations allows to deal with situations where we want to make a subtle change.
+In addition, allowing multiple configurations allows to deal with situations where we want to make a subtle change.
 For example, suppose you want to disable a provider, change the logging mode of a filter to debug it, or disable a consumer temporary.

 Finally, multiple configurations allow us to maintain a history of configurations.
 If desired you can clone a configuration, make some changes and make it the active one.
 Later you can request the configuration and see the evolution of changes.

 A configuration can have attached many prefilters and postfilters.
 Each time a request arrives to ClydeIO they are executed before and after the request is passed to the appropriate provider.
+The filters attached to a configuration are called *global filters* because the fact the are executed always.

+## Providers

+The goal of a configuration is to contains a set of configured providers.
+That is the mission of ClydeIO, proxy requests to a given private API.

-A configuration contains a set of providers.
-The providers handle the requests that match the given `context` and are redirected to the specified `target` server.
-A provider can also have prefilters and postfilters.
-They executed before and after the request is redirected to the target server.
+Each provider represents a private API that works in a given `target` server.
+They handles the requests that match the given `context` path and are redirected to the specified `target` server.
+Each time a request match the `context` we say the request enters the *provider's context*.
+A provider can also have prefilters and postfilters and they are executed before and after the request is redirected to the target server.
+These filter are called *provider's filters* because are execute always a request enters a *provider's context*.

 In some cases, we want to have a fine degree of control about the resources requested by consumers.
 Suppose we have a private API at `http://privateAPI.com` which allow to list orders resource `http://privateAPI.com/orders` and their users resource `http://privateAPI.com/users`.
 Suppose we have configured our ClydeIO server to catch all the request that starts with the context `/some_context` (the request would be something like `http://our.clydeio.server/some_context`) and be redirected to the private API at the target server `http://privateAPI.com`.
 Also we have attached to the provider a prefilter to log all the requested URLs in a log file.